-- 1. Click the Select Objects button, click on a room label to select it, then click the Delete edit button. - 2.
-To restore a room label that has been deleted, select the room in question and click the Open Object edit button.
+1. Click the Select Objects 🗟 button, click on a room label to select it, then click the Delete 🖾 edit button.

+- 2. To restore a room label that has been deleted, select the room in question and click the Open Object edit button.
 On the GENERAL panel of the Room Specification dialog, check Show Room Label and click OK. - 3.
 Room labels can wrap to a second line: click on the Master Bath label to select it, then click and drag a resize handle on either side of its bounding box inward until the bounding box becomes thinner and increases in height. - 4.
 To change the name of a room such as the Entry, select it and click the Open Object edit button.
 On the GENERAL panel of the Room Specification dialog, uncheck Use Room Type, type a Room Name like "Foyer" in the text field, and click OK. - 5.
 Room labels can also be rotated and moved using their edit handles.
 Select a room label, then click and drag the triangular Rotate edit handle to display it vertically instead of horizontally.
 Click and drag the square Move edit handle at the center of the label to adjust its position. - 6.
-Select Tools> Layer Settings> Display Options ☑, then: - Type "room" into the Name Filter field. - The "Room Labels" layer controls the overall display of room labels.

-- The "Interior Area", "Interior Dimensions", and "Standard Area" layers control what room size information displays underneath the room name. - Click in the Disp column to remove the check mark for the "Rooms, Interior Dimensions" layer to turn its display off, then click OK. - 7.
-When room labels look the way you want, Save 🗔 your work.
+Open the Active Layer Display Options side window, which is docked to the right side of the program window by default. - Click on its tab to display it in front of the other side windows at that location. - If it is not open, select View> Active Layer Display Options 🜌. - 7.
+Turn off the display of the "Rooms, Interior Dimensions" layer: - Type "room" into the Name Filter field. - The "Room Labels" layer controls the overall display of room labels. - The "Interior Area", "Interior Dimensions", and "Standard Area" layers control what room size information displays underneath the room name. - Click in the Disp column to remove the check mark for the "Rooms, Interior Dimensions" layer to turn its display off, then click OK. - 8.
+When room labels look the way you want, Save \square your work.